tweag/nickel/rfcs/006-package-management.md

 For (1), they can consume our lock-file, which will be in JSON.
 This means its format needs to be stable.

-For (2), we divide the package management implementation into two parts: the `plate` command has all the logic for consuming the manifest, fetching packages, and so on.
+For (2), we divide the package management implementation into two parts: the `nickel_lang_package` crate has all the logic for consuming the manifest, fetching packages, and so on.
 The other part is to teach the nickel interpreter about "package maps," which is just a map associating a filesystem path to each pair `(package filesystem path, package-local name)`.
 When the nickel interpreter